freenandes/topo-da-mente/content/note/connected-home-switches.md

 - If the Wi-Fi router is down, most smart functionalities will be off.
 - If the Zigbee hub is down, and Wi-Fi is on, I won’t access my devices.

+### Basics

+The single most important connection is having electricity and those switches working with it, independently of other networks, regardless if it’s Zigbee or Wi-Fi.